 With the scope of digital exploitation increasing, Microsoft came out with an advisory that it will no longer entertain digital certificates of less than 1024 bits strength.
-In August 2012, Microsoft issued a security advisory that it will not support RSA digital certificates from Oct 9 2012.
+Microsoft issued a security advisory that it will not support RSA digital certificates.
 You need to upgrade your RSA digital certificates before that date, the cut-off date to block weak certificates (less than 1024 bits).

 Most digital certificates employ RSA algorithm for certificates used with websites, to digitally sign and encrypt files.
-The strength of RSA algorithm is based on the number of bits used.
-RSA certificates identify an individual, organization and files as being authentic and original.
-When used with emails and other type of data files, RSA digital certificates allow for prevention of tampering of the file contents in a sense that they will alert users in case of manipulation of original files.
+The strength of the RSA algorithm is based on the number of bits used.
+RSA certificates identify an individual, organization, and file as being authentic and original.
+When used with emails and other types of data files, RSA digital certificates allow for the prevention of tampering with the file contents in the sense that they will alert users in case of manipulation of original files.
 Until now, most certification authorities (CA) provided digital certificates with less than 1024 bits.
 Given the base of exploitation of online assets being manipulated and exploited, the software company says it is high time IT admins update their RSA digital certificates to protect users from any kind of vulnerability.

-Microsoft said it will provide an automatic update on Oct 9, 2012 that will update operating systems and other products to unrecognize websites and items using RSA digital certificates having less than 1024 bit strength.
-Some experts say this decision has come in wake of exploitation of the Windows range of operating system by malware of likes Flame etc. Others say that Microsoft was working on this since long.
-Whatever be the reason, it is time to dust off your digital certificates and upgrade them to strength of at least 1024 bits.
-The strength of a RSA digital certificate is measured by time taken to decode the private key of the certificate.
+Microsoft said it will provide an automatic update on Oct 9, 2012, that will update operating systems and other products to unrecognize websites and items using RSA digital certificates having less than 1024 bit strength.
+Some experts say this decision has come in wake of exploitation of the Windows range of the operating system by malware of likes Flame etc. Others say that Microsoft was working on this for a long.
+Whatever be the reason, it is time to dust off your digital certificates and upgrade them to the strength of at least 1024 bits.
+The strength of an RSA digital certificate is measured by the time taken to decode the private key of the certificate.
 To enforce better protection, people need to add more strength to the certificates.

-Be aware that the company states 1024 bits as minimum.
-For better protection and to avoid any similar updates in near future, it recommends that you go for strengths above 2048 bits.
+Be aware that the company states 1024 bits as a minimum.
+For better protection and to avoid any similar updates in the near future, it recommends that you go for strengths above 2048 bits.

 What Happens If You Don’t Update RSA Digital Certificates?

-You will get error messages of the type shown below and worse, your applications may not work properly.
+You will get error messages of the type There is a problem with this website’s security certificate and worse, your applications may not work properly.

 There is a problem with this website’s security certificate

-According to the Microsoft Security Advisory, the update will not affect Windows 8 and Windows 2012 Server as they already have the built in feature to block weak RSA certificates that are less than 1024 bits long.
-Other operating systems and software will be updated on Oct 9 2012 to act accordingly – to block weak RSA certificates.
+According to the Microsoft Security Advisory, the update will not affect Windows 10/8 and Windows 2012 Server as they already have the built-in feature to block weak RSA certificates that are less than 1024 bits long.
+Other operating systems and software will be updated on Oct 9, 2012, to act accordingly – to block weak RSA certificates.
 Following are some of the issues people can face if the RSA digital certificates are not updated (As mentioned in Microsoft KB article 2661254):